JakeStanger/Rofi_MPD/readme.md

 ### Ubuntu

-Users of Ubuntu or Ubuntu derivatives can add my PPA and install the package from there:
+Users of Ubuntu or its derivatives can add my PPA and install the package from there:

 ```bash
 sudo add-apt-repository ppa:jakestanger/ppa